SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ```

 ### [Defining unstructured lattices](@id spatial_lattice_modelling_intro_lattices_graph)
 To define unstructured lattices, we must first import the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) package.
-Next, we can either use some [pre-defined formula for building graphs](https://juliagraphs.org/Graphs.jl/dev/core_functions/simplegraphs_generators/#Generators-for-common-graphs), or [build a graph from scratch](https://juliagraphs.org/Graphs.jl/dev/first_steps/construction/).
+Next, we can either use some [pre-defined formula for building graphs](https://juliagraphs.org/Graphs.jl/stable/core_functions/simplegraphs_generators/#Generators-for-common-graphs), or [build a graph from scratch](https://juliagraphs.org/Graphs.jl/stable/first_steps/construction/).
 Here we create a cyclic graph (where each compartment is connected to exactly two other compartments):
 ```@example spatial_intro_3
 cycle_graph(7)
 nothing # hide
 ```

 Since graphs can represent any network of connected compartments, they do not have dimensions (like Cartesian or masked lattices).
-Another feature of graph lattices is that they can have non-symmetric connections, i.e. pairs of compartments where spatial movement of species is only permitted in one direction (in practise, this can be done for Cartesian and masked lattices as well, by [defining non-uniform spatial rates](@ref spatial_lattice_modelling_intro_simulation_inputs) and setting them to zero in one direction).
+Another feature of graph lattices is that they can have non-symmetric connections, i.e. pairs of compartments where spatial movement of species is only permitted in one direction (in practice, this can be done for Cartesian and masked lattices as well, by [defining non-uniform spatial rates](@ref spatial_lattice_modelling_intro_simulation_inputs) and setting them to zero in one direction).
 This can be done by using a [*directed graph*](https://juliagraphs.org/Graphs.jl/dev/algorithms/digraph/) as input.
 E.g. here we define a directed cyclic graph, where movement is only allowed in one direction of the cycle:
 ```@example spatial_intro_3
 cycle_digraph(7)
 nothing # hide